simonroebers/Red_Wine_Quality/4_OLS_and_kNN_Regression.md

     ##   model                rmse   mae rsq_trad
     ##   <chr>               <dbl> <dbl>    <dbl>
     ## 1 linear regression   0.674 0.528    0.332
-    ## 2 k-nearest neighbors 0.823 0.651    0.362
+    ## 2 k-nearest neighbors 0.659 0.521    0.362

 - Models are applied to test data and resulting performances are compared
-- Linear regression model does smaller errors at predicting whine quality
+- K-nearest neighbors is the better model
+  - Lower errors of predictions
-- K-nearest neighbors can explain more variation of the dependent variable
+  - It can explain more variation of the dependent variable